jeffbarnes769/go/README.md

 We look at reducing image size using multi-stage builds in Hello2 [https://github.com/jeffbarnes769/hello2]

-There are a numerous resources for securing containers, such as Understanding and Hardening Linux Containers[https://www.nccgroup.trust/us/our-research/understanding-and-hardening-linux-containers/]
+There are a numerous resources for securing containers, such as the CIS Benchmark [https://www.cisecurity.org/benchmark/docker/], Understanding and Hardening Linux Containers[https://www.nccgroup.trust/us/our-research/understanding-and-hardening-linux-containers] and others